-We have received orphan drug designation for our product candidates with respect to certain indications and may pursue such designation for others, but we may be unable to obtain such designation or to maintain the benefits associated with orphan drug status, including market exclusivity, even if that designation is granted.
+We have received orphan drug designation for Keveyis and certain of our product candidates with respect to certain indications and may pursue such designation for others, but we may be unable to obtain such designation or to maintain the benefits associated with orphan drug status, including market exclusivity, even if that designation is granted.

 We have received orphan drug designation from the FDA for four indications for our product candidates, which are our ready-to-use glucagon for PBH and Congenital Hyperinsulinism ("CHI") and our ready-to-use diazepam for acute repetitive seizures and Dravet syndrome.
 We have also received orphan drug designation from the EMA for our ready-to-use glucagon for CHI and Noninsulinoma Pancreatogenous Hypoglycaemia Syndrome ("NIPHS") which includes patients with PBH.
 We may pursue such designation for others in specific orphan indications in which there is an unmet medical need.
+We will continue to rely on orphan drug exclusivity in the marketing and sales of Keveyis until it expires on August 7, 2022 and intend to rely on orphan drug exclusivity and new chemical entity ("NCE") exclusivity in the marketing and sale of Recorlev, if approved.
+While we applied for NCE exclusivity for Recorlev under section 505(u) of the FDCA, the FDA may determine that the Recorlev application does not meet the eligibility criteria under 505(u) for NCE exclusivity.
 Under the Orphan Drug Act of 1983, the FDA may designate a product candidate as an orphan drug if it is intended to treat a rare disease or condition, which is generally defined as having a patient population of fewer than 200,000 individuals in the United States, or a patient population greater than 200,000 in the United States where there is no reasonable expectation that the cost of developing the drug will be recovered from sales in the United States.
 Orphan drug designation entitles a party to financial incentives such as opportunities for grant funding towards clinical trial costs, tax advantages, and user-fee waivers.
 After the FDA grants orphan drug designation, the generic identity of the drug and its potential orphan use are disclosed publicly by the FDA.
 Orphan drug designation does not convey any advantage in, or shorten the duration of, the regulatory review and approval process.
 Although we may seek orphan drug designation for certain additional indications, we may never receive such designation.
 Moreover, obtaining orphan drug designation for one indication does not mean we will be able to obtain such designation for another indication.